elliot-eriksson/Digital-Product-Passports-DPPs-federated-system/BLANK_README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This project has worked on implementing a proof of concept for a distributed federated system.
+It is designed to work for [digital product passports DPPs](https://www.protokol.com/insights/digital-product-passport-complete-guide/) \
+The distribution of data is done on the IPFS network using multiple API instances running on different machines communicating with each other.

+This project had two separate developments.
+CreatePassport, a program that could illustrate how a large company can create DPPs for its products and components.

+An API that companies without their own solution can use as well as end users.
+This API supports a wider set of functions such as creating and retrieving DPPs, a more in-depth description of the API Endpoints and its features can be found in the <a href="API documentation.pdf">API documentation.</a>

+As of writing the API is in a working order however the program CreatePassport is not.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `elliot-eriksson`, `Digital-Product-Passports-DPPs-federated-system`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `Digital-Product-Passports-DPPs-federated-system`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>